 Zebras hang out munching on grass like a ceramic figurines up in your grandmother’s dusty curio cabinet.
 Warthogs run around with their goofy grins and messy manes.
 Long-necked, docile giraffes stroll by as if in slow motion.

 It is all surreal.
-We have to keep reminding ourselves, for various reasons, T.I.A.: This is Africa.
+We have to keep reminding ourselves, for so many reasons, T.I.A.: This is Africa.

-I love animals.
-Honestly, it is the main reason I am in Tanzania, to witness such a different landscape and wildlife for my own.
-Many go on safari in Africa to see the “big five” (elephant, Cape buffalo, rhinoceros, lion, and leopard).
+Honestly, it is the main reason I am in Tanzania, to witness such a different landscape and wildlife with my own eyes.
+Many go on Tanzania safari tours to see the “big five” (elephant, Cape buffalo, rhinoceros, lion, and leopard).
 Originally a term coined by hunters as hardest and most dangerous animals to hunt, all the safari companies now use it as a buzzword for marketing.
 I am kind of on the lookout for the “tiny five” including the serval cat and the romantically-named dik-dik (a tiny antelope basically).

 Either way, we (I am on safari with new friends and fellow bloggers, Chris of Aussie on the Road and Robert of Leave Your Daily Hell) see them all except for the elusive leopard.
 Next time.
 Oh, there has to be a next time!